delperugia/curlev/docs/internals.md

 by `uv_run()`.
 This bottleneck was removed by increasing the delay depending on the number of pending requests.

+Copying the default configuration from ASync to the Wrapper is negligible, but setting the `libcurl` options, authentication and certificates is not.

+Because Wrapper objects are re-usable, and because `curlev` default values are not exact the same as `libcurl` defaults, the `libcurl` configuration must be set before each execution, even if the program does not set a configuration.

+Resetting the `libcurl` handle and only applying the needed options is slower (16.144µs vs 13.986µs).

+And disabling the ability to ability to reuse a Wrapper (thus removing the need to reset default values) reduces the initialization time (from 13.986µs to 11.089µs).

+If Wrapper were only reinitialized when reused, and if only the non-default values were set, the initialization time is reduced (from 13.986µs to 10.678µs).

+If Wrapper were not re-usable, and if `curlev` default were the same as `libcurl`, the initialization time would be even more reduced (from 13.986µs to 8.868µs).

+An implementation configuring only the required options, using unordered map (because keys defined in ASync could be overloaded in Wrapper) of variants (long and std::string) was slower (20.895µs vs 13.986µs).

+In all cases, the time saved is negligible compared to the network side, and doesn't worth complexifying the code.

 # References

  - [libcurl](https://curl.se/libcurl/)